Let’s face it, even the cutest of creatures are capable of producing some pretty stinky poop.

-Babies rapidly developing bodies, along with several protein rich feedings throughout the day, lead to a higher waste production.
-So, don't be alarmed if your itty bitty friend seems to constantly be leaving you presents to clean up.
+Babies rapidly developing bodies, along with several protein-rich feedings throughout the day, lead to higher waste production.
+So, DON’T be alarmed if your itty bitty friend seems to constantly be leaving you presents to clean up.

 Bearded dragons who primarily have a diet of crickets and veggies will likely poop 1-3 times a week, whereas those who regularly consume calcium rich feeders like silk worms have been known to poop daily.